Applicants must meet the following requirements:

 2. Quantitative proficiency:

-Before the program begins in September, applicants must have completed prerequisite courses in the following areas:
+Before the program begins in September, admitted students must have completed courses in the following areas as part of their undergraduate degree:

 - Foundations of Finance